Grounded Text-to-Image Synthesis with Attention Refocusing: Related work

 \myparagraph{Layout predictions.} Several concurrent works leverage the potential of large language models for enhancing text-to-image models.
-LayoutGPT~\cite{feng2023layoutgpt} leverages GPT to create layouts from text conditions, then generate images from created layouts.
-Cho et al.~\cite{cho2023visual} finetune an open-source language model for the specific text-to-layout task and use standard layout-to-image models for image generation.
-However, as demonstrated in the experimental results, existing grounded text-to-image models may still fail to generate the correct objects and their attributes.
-Our work focuses on improving controllability using attention-based guidance.
+Similar to ours, the concurrent work LLM-grounded Diffusion ~\cite{lian2023llmgrounded} uses GPT-4 as a layout generator.
+Their extended work, LDM ~\cite{lian2023llm}, produces dynamic scene layouts rather than single layouts, guiding a diffusion model for video generation.
+Another concurrent work, LayoutGPT ~\cite{feng2023layoutgpt}, leverages GPT to create layouts from text conditions, then uses GLIGEN ~\cite{li2023gligen} to generate images from the created layouts.
+Cho et al. ~\cite{cho2023visual} finetune an open-source language model for the specific text-to-layout task and use standard layout-to-image models for image generation.
+However, as demonstrated in the experimental results, existing grounded text-to-image models still fail to fulfill the details in the text prompts, like quantity, identity, and attributes.
+Our work further improves the controllability using attention-based guidance.